ulfsv/LMS/README.md

 ### **Features left to implement**

 * When a teacher adds a new student, the course must be preselected.
+* Date check so that modules, activities and courses is added with the correct date.

 ## **TECHNOLOGIES USED**